Chinnasf/My-Notes-on-Applied-ML/README.md

 ### General Description

-The code `Evaluation_ML.ipynb` has the different evaluation methods to measure the performance of a model; some of those methods are ROC curve, AUC, Micro and Macro-Average, and more; by using `sklearn`.
+`Evaluation_ML.ipynb` has the different evaluation methods to measure the performance of a model; some of those methods are ROC curve, AUC, Micro and Macro-Average, and more; by using `sklearn`.

 ---
 ### License